Excerpt from BL fantasy novel in progress:

 Chapter 1

-Akul knew that beyond the clearing—beneath the frog croaks and insect chirps—steel tracks trembled.
-The plan was simple, yet the margins were thin: everyone off before the train reaches the river curve.
-The danger lay not only in the planned sabotage, but in ensuring the villagers safely escaped afterward.
+He sensed, beyond the clearing—beneath the croaks of frogs and chirr of insects—the tremor of steel tracks.
+The village’s plan was simple, yet the margins were thin.
+Everyone off before it reaches the river curve.
+The danger lay not only in the sabotage of the train, but in ensuring the villagers could safely escape afterward.

-A blue glimmer darted through the underbrush: an yvishda, no larger than a field mouse.
-In the Owikci northern peaks and tundras, the spirits manifested as towering bears or broad-shouldered yaks; but here in Ipai, they were brittle things.
-Akul remembered the one he’d seen a few days ago, a skeletal stag so frail it looked held together by grief.
-It was indicative of an interwoven affliction: when a land is flayed, the spirits wither.
-When the spirits die, often the soil forgets how to live.
+Just then, a blue glimmer darted through the underbrush: an yvishda, no larger than a field mouse.
+Though in the northern peaks and tundras the spirits manifested as towering bears or broad-shouldered yaks, here in Ipai they were brittle things.
+A few days ago, one spirit in the shape of a skeletal stag had been so frail it seemed held together by grief.
+Such apparitions signaled an interwoven affliction: when a land is flayed, the spirits wither; when the spirits die, the soil often forgets how to live.

-His gaze swept the valley, every stump a shattered bone protruding from the earth, a testament to the Chain’s gluttony.
-For the past moon he’d seen the Chain’s hunger etched into the gaunt cheeks of the villagers.
-Their neighbors had already fled to labor in the very cities that’d consumed their former lives.
+Akul’s gaze swept the valley, every stump a shattered bone protruding from the earth, a testament to the Chain’s gluttony.
+For the past moon he’d witnessed the Chain’s hunger etched into the gaunt cheeks of the villagers.
+Their neighbors had already fled to labor in the very cities that had consumed their former lives.

-Akul re-anchored himself to his Anakawa instead.
-The yearlong rite of passage traditionally consisted of a wandering through the clans of the Domain, communing with nature and the yvishda.
+Instead, he re-anchored himself to his anakawa, the yearlong rite of passage traditionally spent wandering among the clans of the Domain, communing with nature and the yvishda.
 Akul’s path had diverged from tradition.
-Spurning the powerlessness of his youth, he found agency not in meditation, but resistance—which hed unexpectedly discovered here in Ipai.
+Spurning the powerlessness of his youth, he’d found agency not in meditation within his deceptively safe homeland, but in resistance beyond it, which he’d unexpectedly discovered here in Ipai.

-Because he planned to leave the valley tomorrow, he let his mind drift to his arrival.
-Hed been bound for Cascade City, stowing away on a series of freights, when an impulse pulled him off in this ruined vale.
-The village headman, Ghorst, met him with a frozen wall of suspicion that thawed when Akul sat and listened to the history of Ipai’s slow strangulation.
-The village wasn’t just a logging camp; it was a centuries-old home turned to dirt as its harvests failed.
-The remaining villagers were bitter and ready; theyd merely lacked a catalyst to act.
+Since he planned to leave the valley tomorrow, he let his mind drift to his arrival.
+He’d been bound for Cascade City, stowing away on a series of the Chain’s freighters, when an impulse pulled him off in this ruined vale.
+The village headman, Ghorst, met him with a frozen wall of suspicion, which thawed when Akul sat and listened to the history of Ipai’s slow strangulation.
+The village was no logging camp; it was a centuries-old home turned to dust by deforestation as its harvests failed.
+The remaining villagers were bitter and ready; they’d only lacked a catalyst to act.

 Confident of the train’s approach, he slid down a series of slopes and waded through a field of tall, dewy grass.
 Moisture seeped into his leather breeches as grasshoppers burst from the blades, their wings winking in the moonlight.
 A few clung to his thick hair.
 He batted them away before stepping into the torchlight where Ghorst stood addressing the villagers.